mukhou/SpringBoot_Mongodb/README.md

 To run this application:

-Run the main class: FirstSpringApplication
+Run the main class: SpringBootMongodbApplication

 Steps to create docker image and run container from command prompt:
 1. cd into the root folder which has Docker file and run: docker build -t mukhou/springbootmongodb .